Which Country Produces The Most Waste? Waster Answers! 🤔🗑️

 The United States produces the third-most amount of waste globally.
 Moreover, it produces the most municipal solid waste in the whole world.
 This country generated 8,425,840,000 metric tonnes of waste – 25.9 metric tonnes per person.
 This is already a given due to the fact that the United States houses 325,147,121 last 2018, which has already increased by this time.

 Now, we go to the fourth country on the list: Estonia.
-Estonia is the country that produces the fourth-most amounts of waste.
+Estonia is the country that produces the fourth-most amount of waste.
 It has an estimated annual waste per capita of 23.5 metric tonnes.
 Correspondingly, it has an estimated annual waste total of 30,912,409 tonnes.
 It is quite surprising, due to the fact that only 1,317,384 lived there in 2018.

 Finally, we have reached the last on our list: Finland.
 It is the top 5 country in terms of most waste produced.
 It has an estimated annual waste total of 91,698,449 metric tonnes.
 Additionally, Finland has an estimated annual waste per capita of 16.6 metric tonnes.

 Only 3 per cent of the country’s total waste produced is considered municipal waste.
 Adding to that, the majority of the waste goes through incineration.
-This is largely in part of the improvement of technology to handle their generated waste.
+This is largely part of the improvement of technology to handle their generated waste.
 The other 97 per cent comes from mostly the construction industry.

 Bonus info: the country that produces the most plastic waste